stetson06/tester-repository1/2022-01-19-enhancing-targeting-accuracy.md

 <br>
 ### Data Import <a name="knn-import"></a>

 Again, since we saved our modelling data as a pickle file, we import it.
-We ensure we remove the id column, and we also ensure our data is shuffled.
+We ensure to remove the id column and also ensure that our data is shuffled.

-As with the other approaches, we also investigate the class balance of our dependent variable - which is important when assessing classification accuracy.
+As with the other approaches, we also investigate the class balance of our dependent variable, which is important when assessing classification accuracy.

 ```python